myfinance/mfbackend/README.md

-prepare passwordless communication from ansible host to myfinanceserver "ssh-keygen -t rsa" ssh-copy-id "user@<your_ip>" install build-environment on myfinanceserver: ansible-playbook site.yml --vault-id prod@~/.vault_prod login on myfinance-server with user build in repo/dac: mvn clean install
+prepare passwordless communication from ansible host to myfinanceserver "ssh-keygen -t rsa" ssh-copy-id "user@<your_ip>" install build-environment on myfinanceserver: ansible-playbook site.yml --vault-id prod@~/.vault_prod login on myfinance-server with user build
+(to use sonarqube you must manually install the plugins java and git) in repo/dac: mvn clean install

 copy a valid certificate to /var/lib/docker/volumes/myfinance_myfinanceconfig/_data